 Hi, I am currently a researcher in Dr. Nicholas Rule’s Social Perception and Cognition Lab at the University of Toronto.

 In my research, I draw on the methods and theories of interpersonal perception, personality science, and social cognition to study impressions formed during social interactions.
 I develop and test models to understand how various factors—such as context and social identity—affect impressions and influence key social decisions, like whom to befriend or trust.
 Put differently, I study social cognition in context with the goal of understanding the interpersonal forces that maintain social and economic inequality.
-My work is organized in three overlapping areas: 1) SES measurement and its effects on psychological functioning, 2) interpersonal perception of personality traits, and 3) interpersonal stereotypes and social outcomes.

 I also practice open science (OSF page), and have a interest in philosophy of science, research and quantitative methods.